exercism/elm/exercises/concept/story-name/.docs/introduction.md

 # Introduction

-Generics are a way of writing code that avoid duplications of code.
+Generics are a language feature that enable code reuse.
 For example, it should not matter what type a list holds in order to compute its length.
 That is why that function uses a generic type parameter `a` in its type signature.